 As a doctor, I find this especially troubling.
 That’s why I successfully urged the Food and Drug Administration to take action.
 In response to an effort I led, the Food and Drug Administration agreed to begin speeding up generic drugs applications, which will increase the number of drugs on the market and help lower prices.
 We need to make sure seniors and families have more choices and access to generic drugs to lower costs.

 - Investing in Medical and Disease Research: As a former associate dean at the U.C.
 Davis School of Medicine, I know that medical research is critical for giving hope to patients and their families.
 That’s why I was proud to co-sponsor and vote for the 21st Century Cures Act, which will ensure critical investments in the next generation of scientists and cures.
 This bill will help ensure a substantial investment in disease research that will encourage the best and brightest scientists to find new cures by dedicating nearly $2 billion to a new Innovation Fund every year over the next 5 years.
 In addition it will modernize the drug development process, promote personalized cures for patients, streamline clinical trials, and incentivize development of treatments for rare diseases.

 My office held a Healthy Brain Forum in conjunction with U.C.
 Davis on the latest developments in the fight against Alzheimer’s disease.
 We worked to connect local residents with resources and help who have family members that are being impacted by this terrible disease.

-More on Honoring Promises to Seniors
+More on Seniors and Social Security